PranavG1203/Level-2-Branch-Breakthrough/README.md

 I am a path that splits in two,
 One leads to changes, the other to you.
 In this quest, you will create a new branch,
-Push it to the remote, your task in advance.
+Push it to the remote, your task is to advance.

 ## Instructions